-Testosterone replacement therapy is an anti-aging treatment popular with men at our Baton Rouge, Metairie, and Denham Springs, LA, clinics because it helps them get a better night’s sleep, build muscle, and improve libido, among other benefits.
+Testosterone replacement therapy is an anti-aging treatment popular with men at our Baton Rouge and Metairie, LA, clinics because it helps them get a better night’s sleep, build muscle, and improve libido, among other benefits.
 Less well-known is the link between increased testosterone levels and boosting endurance.

 Men who come to our clinics seeking to increase physical performance are usually concerned about age-related loss of muscle mass.
 Hormone replacement therapy can be an excellent solution for those concerns, but we also point out that testosterone can help improve endurance as well as performance.